-Well, on top of the reasons why I often use lentils in my cooking is not their health benefits.
-I LOVE their taste!
+Well, on top of the reasons why we often use lentils in cooking is not their health benefits.
+We LOVE their taste!
 So tasty and filling.
-Another cool thing about lentils is that I can use and adapt lentils in many ways.
-They sometimes come in handy to enrich my Bulgur Pilaf, another delicious vegan dish.
-Or I paste them and turn them into healthy but yummy Turkish Vegan Lentil Meatballs.
+Another cool thing about lentils is that we can use and adapt lentils in many ways.
+They sometimes come in handy to enrich our Bulgur Pilaf, another delicious vegan dish.
+Or we use them to make yummy Turkish Vegan Lentil Meatballs.
 And I am telling you, this finger food disappears quite fast.
 Lentils also make the salads they go in delicious.
-When I want something really fresh and healthy, I make summer vegan pasta salad.
-When I want to go even lighter, Kalyn’s recipe for Lentil Salad is mostly the one I go for.
+When we want something really fresh and healthy, a vegan pasta salad is on top of our list.
+When we want to go even lighter, Kalyn’s recipe for Lentil Salad is mostly the one we go for.

 Yes!
 The sauce is 100% vegan.
 As for the pasta, almost all packaged pasta is vegan too.
 Check the ingredients on your package to be sure.
 Fresh pasta, however, usually contains eggs, so stay away from it if you are following a vegan diet.
 This vegan pasta bolognese is a great dish for vegans because protein-rich lentils are great alternatives to meat.

 How To Defrost Vegan Bolognese Sauce?